griptape-ai/griptape/README.md

 - `inputs`: inputs into the current step referencable by parent step IDs.
 - `structure`: the structure that the step belongs to.
 - `parents`: parent steps referencable by IDs.
-- `chidlren`: child steps referencable by IDs.
+- `children`: child steps referencable by IDs.

 Now, let's build a simple workflow.
 Let's say, we want to write a story in a fantasy world with some unique characters.
 We could setup a workflow that generates a world based on some keywords.
 Then we pass the world description to any number of child steps that create characters.
 Finally, the last step pulls in information from all parent steps and writes up a short story.